 It can be a challenge when you're finishing high school, and the next step is picking the university that'll have you spend another four years to complete your studies and become the person society wants because you're not sure if you've chosen the right one.
 Heck, you may not even know if the university you'll be enrolled in will let you leave a better person.
 But you won't have to worry too much if the university you're eyeing to be a part of is Carnegie Mellon University.
 When you're enrolled there, you can rest easy in knowing you've set a promising future for yourself.

-After all, Carnegie Mellon writes on their website here that their institute is, “a global research university recognized for its world-class arts and technology programs, collaboration across disciplines and innovative leadership in education.
-Groundbreaking research and cutting-edge technology that impact the world – happens here.
-The university’s award winning, well-known faculty work closely with our students to prepare them for the real world – to get real jobs.”
+After all, Carnegie Mellon writes on their website that their institute is “a global research university recognized for its world-class arts and technology programs, collaboration across disciplines and innovative leadership in education.
+Groundbreaking research and cutting-edge technology that impact the world – happen here.
+The university’s award-winning, well-known faculty work closely with our students to prepare them for the real world – to get real jobs.”
 They even add to that the end that “We’re about creating students who will leave here ready to make a lasting impact on society.
 Carnegie Mellon will give you the option to choose your program.
 And change the world.”
 Cool right?